 As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the NYSE director independence standards (without additional categorical standards).
 The management development and compensation committee may delegate to its members or our officers any or all of its authority as it may choose subject to certain limitations of Delaware law on what duties directors may delegate.
 The committee has not exercised this right of delegation.
 With respect to the role of our executive officers in determining or recommending the amount or form of executive compensation, see the Compensation Discussion and Analysis section of this proxy statement.
-With respect to director cash compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee are Thomas E. Barry (chairman) and W. Hayden McIlroy.
-Our management development and compensation committee held one meeting and took action by written consent on one occasion in 2022.
+With respect to director cash compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
+The current members of our management development and compensation committee are Thomas E. Barry (chairman) and W. Hayden McIlroy.
+Our management development and compensation committee held one meeting in 2023.